r0hitacharya/Totango/README.md

 This script is a tool for efficient and precise modification of attributes in Totango.
 It defines a JSON structure detailing the attributes to be modified for a specified ID, typically a client ID in Totango.
 Utilizing the Totango Account API from the Integration Hub, the script updates the user attributes and returns a batch ID for reference and verification.

+:bookmark: **Totango User Retirement Automator :**

+This utility script uses the Totango's OAuth2/API/v1/token to obtain a temporary administrative token and leverages the SCIM service at 'https://api.totango.com/api/v2/scim/services/25342' to decommission user accounts in Totango.
+Note that SCIM should be enabled in the administration section of Totango for the script to function correctly.
+The script is especially beneficial for multinational corporations as it can handle the deactivation of numerous user accounts simultaneously.
+More details can be found in the official Totango documentation [here](https://support.totango.com/hc/en-us/articles/360021860392-Manage-Totango-users).